alexjmanlove/cat-dog-classifier/README.md

 ## Architecture

+* To ensure consistent model input, these RGB images are first transformed in preprocessing to dimensions 3×256×256.
+* The feature extraction consists of 5 convolutional layers and 4 pooling layers all using ReLU() activation.
+* Batch normalisation was applied after every convolution operation to assist the training of the model.
+* The output of the final pooling layer is flattened and fed into the classifier, comprised of 4 fully connected layers using tanh() activation.

+Implementation details are available in the .ipynb file.

 ![cnn](https://user-images.githubusercontent.com/79708390/204142288-ce99f74e-c225-4b25-b186-99c4793fa4b6.png)

 CNN Architecture Diagram generated using: http://alexlenail.me/NN-SVG/AlexNet.html

-To ensure consistent model input, these RGB images were transformed in preprocessing to dimensions 3×256×256.
-The feature extraction consists of 5 convolutional layers and 4 pooling layers all using ReLU() activation.
-Batch normalisation was applied after every convolution operation to assist the training of the model.
-The output of the final pooling layer is flattened and fed into the classifier, comprised of 4 fully connected layers using tanh() activation.
-Implementation details are available in the .ipynb file.